ktorio/ktor-documentation/topics/server-requests.md

 #### File uploads

-`PartData.FileItem` allows you to handle file uploads as byte streams.
+`PartData.FileItem` represents a file item.
+Ktor allows you to handle file uploads as byte streams.

 ```kotlin
 ```